Quantum chaos in the presence of non-conformality: Appendix: Scalar field perturbation and pole-skipping points in the lower half of the complex plane

+\section{Appendix: Scalar field perturbation and pole-skipping points in the lower half of the complex $(\omega,k)$ plane}

-In the previous section, we have determined the parameters of quantum chaos from the lowest order values of ($\omega_*,k_*$) which resides in the upper half of the complex ($\omega,k$)-plane.
-We now move on to compute the higher order values of $(\omega_*,k_*)$ by considering scalar field fluctuations in the gravitational background.
+In this Appendix, we compute the pole-skipping points by considering scalar field fluctuations in the gravitational background.
 We start our analysis by considering a minimally coupled massive scalar field $\Psi(v,r,x_1)$, the equation of motion for which is governed by the following Klein-Gordon (KG) equation

-with the background metric being given by eq.\eqref{EFform}.
-The above equation assumes the following form in the Eddington-Finkelstein coordinate
+with the background metric being given by eq.\eqref{EFform}. \begin{widetext} The above equation assumes the following form in the Eddington-Finkelstein coordinate

 We now consider the following Fourier decomposition of the massive scalar field

 By substituting eq.\eqref{EqNew3} in eq.\eqref{KGF}, we obtain

 where